cronoklee/VisualAudio.info-MIDI/README.md

 * VCTRLv1.5.exe is an app which sends Midi data to flash

-* Menu.swf is the VA main menu and will load up the other swfs as needed
+* Menu.swf is the VA main menu and it will load up the other swfs as needed

 **Instructions**

 All three applications must be running for visualisations to work.
+A swf player is needed: https://get.adobe.com/shockwave/

 **Please note:** the original source code for this project was lost in a tragic event I've called "the great hard drive crash of 2006".
 I lost a tonne of work and photos so only the final application is available here.